Cyclic isogenies of elliptic curves over fixed quadratic fields: Overview of the methods used

 \subsection{Quotient Method}

-Given an explicit map between curves $\varphi : C \rightarrow D$, whenever we are able to determine the $K$-rational points on $D$, we can compute their preimages and so determine $C(K)$.
+Given an explicit finite map between curves $\varphi : C \rightarrow D$ defined over $K$ (where a curve is a separated, geometrically integral scheme of dimension 1 of finite type), whenever we are able to determine the $K$-rational points on $D$, we can compute their preimages and so determine $C(K)$.
 A particularly convenient case is when $D$ is an elliptic curve of rank $0$ over $K$.
 This is used to deal with $N = 37$ in \Cref{ssec:hyperelliptic}.